bentoml/BentoML/docs/source/guides/gpu-inference.rst

 A single device
 ^^^^^^^^^^^^^^^

 When a single GPU is available, frameworks like PyTorch and TensorFlow default to using ``cuda:0`` or ``cuda``.
 In PyTorch, for example, to assign a model to use the GPU, you use ``.to('cuda:0')``.
-An example of setting up a BentoML Service to use the a single GPU:
+An example of setting up a BentoML Service to use a single GPU:

 .. code-block:: python